bright/new-www/content/blog/secret-leak-detection-tools-to-consider-for-your-app-security.md

 comments: true
 published: true
 ---
 **Secret leaks can pose a significant security threat to organizations.
 To mitigate this risk, there are several secret leak detection tools available that organizations can consider using.
-In this article, we will discuss three such tools – GitLab Secret Leaks Scanner, Gitleaks, and TruffleHog – and how they can help detect secret leaks.**
+In this article, we will discuss three such tools – Gitleaks, TruffleHog and GitHub Secret Scanning – and how they can help detect secret leaks.**

 <EbookDynamic sectionTitle='Get this ebook now' ebookName='25-Tools-And-Extra-Tactics-For-App-Security-Ebook.pdf' ebookDescription='Discover much more security tools in our free ebook.'  ebookUrl='undefined'  ebookImage='/images/cover_ebook_security.png' ebookAlt='security ebook cover' />